 - How will you dispose of your old bathtub?
 After you successfully remove your old bathtub from your home, you must properly dispose of it.
 Americans generate more than 50 million tons of construction and remodeling waste every year.
 Dumping your old tub in a landfill will add to that waste.
 You could look into donating it to a good cause, such as Habitat for Humanity, or try to repurpose it as a pond or cooler.

 - How will you address the plumbing issues if your new tub’s plumbing doesn’t match the plumbing of your old tub?
 Tubs are usually suspended in two places by the existing plumbing.
 When you remove an old tub and bring in a new one, the plumbing fixtures may need to be replaced or adjusted to fit the new model.

 - Do you have a plan in place to repair damaged flooring or to replace missing flooring pieces after the new tub is installed?
 Most tubs are positioned in a corner or an alcove.
-They’re typically overlapped by flooring and wall finishes so that a watertight seal is created.
+They typically overlap with the flooring and wall finishes, so they create a watertight seal.
 When you remove the old tub, you will destroy some of the existing flooring — whether it’s tile, laminate, linoleum or vinyl.